-COURSE 16.-SHAKESPEARE.
+COURSE 15.-SHAKESPEARE.
 Miss Skeffington.
 Macbeth and As You Like It will be studied.
 Under certain conditions a student may secure a full credit for this course.
-One hour daily.
+Cne hour daily.

-COURSE 17.-PROSE FICTION.
+COURSE 16.-PROSE FICTION.
 Miss Skeffington.
 This will be an introductory course in English prose fiction.
-The work will be based on the novels included in the college entrance requirements.
+If desirable, the work will be based on the novels included in the college entrance requirements.
 One hour daily.